Traffic Rules in Georgia for Safe Driving

 Driving in Georgia is an adventure.
 The country has winding mountain roads, good main highways, historic villages, and ancient cities.
 To ensure a safe and enjoyable trip, you must know Georgia's traffic rules.

-An International Driving Permit (IDP) is not mandatory but strongly recommended, especially if your driving licence is not in English or doesn’t use the Latin alphabet.
+- An International Driving Permit (IDP).
+While not strictly mandatory, it is highly recommended, especially if your driver’s license is not in English or does not use the Latin alphabet.

 2. Age Restrictions